-The World Health Organization defines IPE: When students from two or more professions learn about, from, and with each other to enable effective collaboration and improve health outcomes.
-Once students understand how to work interprofessionally, they are ready to enter the workplace as a member of the collaborative practice team.
-This is a key step in moving health systems from fragmentation to a position of strength.
+Once students understand how to work with others outside their discipline, they are prepared to enter the workforce as a member of the collaborative practice team.
+This is a key step in moving healthcare from fragmentation to a position of strength.

-West Virginia University’s Office of Interprofessional Education has developed a three-phase approach to our program with students starting on the continuum as a novice and working toward proficiency in IPE and interprofessional care.
-The first phase is the didactic component, which introduces students to the concept of IPE.
+The Office of Interprofessional Education, established in 2013, has developed a three-phase approach for students to establish proficiency in interprofessional care.
+The first phase is the didactic component, which introduces students to the concept of interprofessional education.
 The second and third phases are simulation and clinical practice experiences, respectively, which allow students to apply their didactic foundation to patient care.

 Through this approach, students are actively engaging in learning based on the four competencies of interprofessional practice and education — values and ethics, roles and responsibilities, communication and teamwork.